x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 Get-RemoteDomain Hybrid* | fl DomainName,TargetDeliveryDomain
 ```

-If the coexistence domain is not added as a remote domain, you can add it using New-RemoteDomain.
+If the coexistence domain isn't added as a remote domain, you can add it using New-RemoteDomain.
 For example:

 ```powershell
 New-RemoteDomain -Name 'Hybrid Domain - M365B434489.mail.onmicrosoft.com' -DomainName 'M365B434489.mail.onmicrosoft.com'